-But the reason I’m posting now is to tell you about an awesome cherry pie.
+This is an excellent double crust cherry pie.
 My dad said it was the best he’d ever eaten in his life, but he admitted he’d never had one made with fresh cherries so we have to take that into consideration.
-I realize there are times when you’ll have to used canned or frozen, but if you have the time to pit 2 pounds of fresh cherries, your efforts will never go unappreciated.
+Canned or frozen cherries work in this pie, but if you have the time to pit 2 pounds of fresh cherries, your efforts will be appreciated.
+Trust me.

 This is based on an Epicurious recipe which is going to be my go-to cherry pie.
 Also, sorry I keep calling things “go-to” but I like that term.

-Stir lemon juice, almond extract and vanilla extract together.
+- Stir lemon juice, almond extract and vanilla extract together.
 Pour over cherry mixture and stir to mix.
-Dot with the bits of butter.
+Transfer to pie shell and dot with the bits of butter.

-Place pie on rimmed baking sheet and bake 15 minutes at 425 F.
+- Place pie on the preheated rimmed baking sheet and bake 15 minutes at 425 F.